 Something physiological happens when bare feet touch sand, when eyes rest on water and when lungs breathe sea air.
 Nineteenth-century doctors knew it well enough and routinely prescribed beach trips; contemporary medicine has, more or less, followed suit.
-A study released in 2012 revealed that stress levels decrease and overall well-being improves the closer we get to the coast.
+A recent study revealed that stress levels decrease and overall well-being improves the closer we get to the coast.
 Sunburns and jellyfish stings aside, beaches bring out the best in us.When we’re at our best, we want to eat the best.
 Fortunately, the world’s most beautiful beaches are culturally and ecologically diverse, with thriving culinary scenes based on sustainably sourced seafood.Discover more about ten of the most exceptional beach restaurants and dining experiences at Four Seasons Hotels and Resorts around the world.
 From the romantic to the cultural to the family-friendly, these culinary adventures capture and elevate the joyful spirit of a day at the beach.

 FOUR SEASONS WATERFRONT DINING EXPERIENCE